 The benefits of the surgery are undeniable, and the effects on the medical community have been overwhelmingly positive.
 This innovative surgery has set a new standard for the industry, saving the lives of countless pets and leaving owners forever grateful.
 In fact, dog owners—including other Compassion-First Pet Hospitals veterinary professionals like Dr. Vatash—have been traveling near and far to seek the expertise of Dr. Sadanaga.

-“Dr. Sadanaga and his team are the most skilled, caring, and professional individuals I have ever met in the animal industry,” said Christine, owner of Daphne, a yellow Lab who suffered from laryngeal paralysis before undergoing BVEAP surgery with Dr. Sadanago.
+“Dr. Sadanaga and his team are the most skilled, caring, and professional individuals I have ever met in the animal industry,” said Christine, owner of Daphne, a golden retriever who suffered from laryngeal paralysis before undergoing BVEAP surgery with Dr. Sadanago.
 “His BVEAP surgery saved my girl, and we are eternally grateful for his incredible talent and compassion.
 Words can’t express how highly I recommend Dr. Sadanaga.
 If your dog is suffering from laryngeal paralysis, Dr. Sadanaga is the answer.”

 At Compassion-First, we proudly support Dr. Sadanaga, as well as other veterinarians and their teams who are committed to advancing care and improving healthcare outcomes for pets.
 Being a part of Compassion-First allows for a vast network of hospitals and veterinary professionals to collaborate and share knowledge so they can become leaders and pioneers of the latest medical treatments, tools, and training.
 In doing so, we ensure every pet is offered the most effective care and treatment plan possible.